It is harder to dismiss an approach to education as a passing fad when it has been gaining ground in schools for 10 years.

 By 2009, 84 per cent of Year 6 pupils at Princeville had reached level 4 in English and 92 per cent had done so in maths.
 Mrs Rawnsley now trains others in introducing BLP and is working with 10 local schools.

 "What BLP did was focus us on seeing children as individual learners and on the skills those children needed to improve.
 Some need to flex their perseverance muscle, some need to be more empathetic, some more reflective.

 Dr Challoner's Grammar School in Amersham, Buckinghamshire, could not be more different.
-Headteacher Mark Fenton led a school where 99-100 per cent of pupils achieved five good GCSEs, including English and maths, every year.
+Far from needing to turn around the selective boys' secondary, headteacher Mark Fenton led a school where 99 per cent or 100 per cent of pupils achieved five good GCSEs, including English and maths, every year.

 The situation at Dr Challoner's illustrates one of the other questions raised by schools about the BLP approach: isn't it just good teaching?

-Dr Fenton agrees, but for him the power of the approach is in making it explicit by providing the teachers and pupils with a common language to describe learning.
+Dr Fenton agrees that a lot of the ideas are implicit in good teaching, but for him the power of the approach is in making them explicit by providing the teachers and students with a common language to describe learning.

 "The learning habits pupils used for learning English are quite similar to those you need for geography or physics, but there was no way to talk about it," he says.

 "Everybody understands that if a musician is learning the piano, they have to practise scales, or a footballer has to practise dribbling skills.
 But you don't tend to use that terminology in schools - they don't use the same vocabulary to describe the process of learning inside school as outside school.
 We want to encourage the boys to think of things holistically and apply that thinking to everything they do.

 "It's had a pretty significant effect on our teachers.
 People who have been teaching here for 20 years are completely revitalised."